 All members of the College in statu pupillari are required to conform both to University Regulations and to the College Regulations.
-They formally agree to do this when they sign the Matriculation Register (see 2.2).
+They formally agree to do this when they sign the Matriculation Register.

-I.2.4 Visiting Students
+1.2.4 Visiting Students

 These are postgraduate students from other universities who are spending time in Cambridge engaged in research or training and have been granted the benefits of membership for the duration of their stay.
-(See Section 2.3 for fee information.)